 Galleywood Parish Council owns or maintains a number of open spaces across the village.
 You can find a variety of Interpretation and information boards placed throughout the village which were installed as part of the Greening Galleywood Project..

-The Green at Pipers Tye is Common Land (CL100) remains subject to protection unders Section 9 of the Act of 1965 and is now maintained by the Parish Council.
-One of the Village Signs is positioned on the Green which also houses a replica water pump and the red Telephone box which houses the free book loan facility.
+The Green at Pipers Tye is Common Land (CL100) remains subject to protection unders Section 9 of the Act of 1965.
+One of two Galleywood Village Signs can be found on the Green where you can also find a replica water pump and a K2 red Telephone box housing a free book swop facility.
 The grass on the Green is cut by the Parish Council under contract and the trees maintained.

-The Spinney to the west of the parish houses a pond and a dipping platform.
+The Spinney to the west of the Parish houses a pond and a dipping platform.